trstlabs/intento/docs/intro/Technical-background.md

 Validators only Prevote a proposal if the proposal timestamp is considered timely, i.e., it is within PRECISION and MSGDELAY of the Unix time known to the validator.
 More specifically, a proposal timestamp is timely if proposalTimestamp - PRECISION ≤ validatorLocalTime ≤ proposalTimestamp + PRECISION + MSGDELAY.
 If a proposing validator were to attempt to create a block with a significantly different timestamp, the network would reject it as invalid.
 This is because the CometBFT consensus algorithm relies on a consistent and accurate block time to ensure the integrity and security of the blockchain.

-## When does Trustless Hub execute?
+## When does Intento execute?

-Trustless Hub puts to-be executed triggers and contracts into a queue.
+Intento puts to-be executed triggers and contracts into a queue.
 Each beginning of the block, the entries in queues are checked for their execution time.
 Here, all entries are retrieved where the execution time set is equal or before the block time.
 The execution time may be updated by the owner, which can be updated up to a reasonable time, two minutes,  before the next execution is scheduled to happen.

 ![architecture](./../images/architecture.png)
 Figure 1: High-level overview of execution at the beginning of a new block